Bill Tomlinson is a Professor of Informatics

 , and a researcher in the California Institute for Telecommunications and Information Technology

-He studies the fields of human-computer interaction, computer-supported learning, and ICT for sustainability.
+He studies the fields of ICT for sustainability, human-computer interaction, and computer-supported learning.

 His book Greening through IT